Backendless/ui-builder-library/components/bl-multiple-select/README.md

   <img alt="main thumbnail" src="./thumbnail.png" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/bOZjBWPawffHx9WtK9Qd).

 ## Properties

 | Property                                    | Type                                                                     | Default Value                                                                                                                                                                                                                                                                                                                                        | Logic                     | Data Binding | UI Setting | Description                                                                                                                                                              |